SPEEDWAY Mini Bike Information Chronological Guide.|

 Note on 10" wheel bikes the lip arrangement is not used at all.
 Just cut the

-old rupp bushings to 3" and you're done.
+old rupp bushings to 3" (or 2.5" on early models with the brass ring) and you're done.

 After the used Rupp fork struts are sanded, the end should fit easily inside the Speedway fork screw-on caps.